Dr. Liam Riordan

 - Many Identities, One Nation: The American Revolution and its Legacy in the Mid-Atlantic (University of Pennsylvania Press, 2007; paperback 2008)

-My public humanities work includes helping to organize the annual Maine National History Day contest for grade 6-12 students, serving on the Board of Directors of the Maine Humanities Council from 2010-2017, as Director of the University of Maine Humanities Center from 2014-2016, and I am currently Vice-Chair of the City of Bangor’s Commission on Cultural Development.
+My public humanities work also includes helping to organize the annual Maine National History Day contest for grade 6-12 students, service on the Board of Directors of the Maine Humanities Council (2010-2017), Director of the University of Maine Humanities Center https://umaine.edu/mhc/ (2014-2016), and I am currently a member of the City of Bangor’s Historic Preservation Commission.